lyokha/nginx-haskell-module/README.md

 ```

 The *unsafe* handler returns *3tuple(strictByteString,strictByteString,Int)*.
-The two strict byte strings in it must correspond to the *really* static data,
+The two strict bytestrings in it must correspond to the *really* static data,
 i.e. string literals like *"File not found"#*, *"text/plain"#* and those
 embedded by the *Data.FileEmbed*, otherwise the nasty things may happen!
 Literal
 strings that end with *hashes* (*#*) are actually addresses of compiled static